golang/proposal/design/45713-workspace.md

 ## Open issues

-### The name of the `directory` directive

-The name `directory` could lead people to believe that all modules under the directory are included rather than just one.
-It might be better to use another name.
-One alternative that has been suggested is `include`.

 ### Clearing `replace`s

 We might want to add a mechanism to ignore all replaces of a module or module